 Principal | Creative Director

-Ashley Morgan studied sculpture and spatial design at the University of Wisconsin-Milwaukee (MFA 2010) and sculpture, painting/drawing at Arkansas State University (BFA 2006).
+Ashley studied sculpture and spatial design at the University of Wisconsin-Milwaukee (MFA 2010) and sculpture and painting at Arkansas State University (BFA 2006).
 Her work has been exhibited both nationally and internationally including public art projects in Florence, Italy and Seoul, Korea.
-Through her research, Morgan has also been selected as a fellow for the Greater Milwaukee Foundation Mary Nohl Fellowship and awarded a Sonnabend Fellowship for the Museum of Jurassic Technology in Los Angeles.
+Through her research, Ashley has also been selected as a fellow for the Greater Milwaukee Foundation Mary Nohl Fellowship and awarded a Sonnabend Fellowship for the Museum of Jurassic Technology in Los Angeles.

-Ashley Morgan lives and works in Philadelphia.
-She works with a team of builders and thinkers to realize every project.
+She lives and works in Pittsburgh, PA with a team of builders and thinkers to realize every bespoke project.
+Ashley also teaches Art History and Studio Art and Design courses to build the next generation of thoughtful creators.
 Please reach out if you're interested in working together to bring a little magic to your space.

 What Remains, exhibition review by museum director Les Christensen of the Bradbury Museum